Catholic Pilgrimage Sites Worldwide

 Turkey • Asia

-Mount Koressos houses the Virgin Mary's final dwelling, a sacred Catholic pilgrimage site where tradition holds she spent her last years under St. John's care.
+Mount Koressos holds the House of the Virgin Mary, where tradition holds she spent her final years under St. John's care.

 Mugnano del Cardinale